+As seen from Fig.~\ref{fig_chiral_eigenmode}(c) and \ref{fig_chiral_eigenmode}(d), the localization length of a right eigenmode is, in general, different from that of the corresponding left eigenmode due to the difference between the dynamics near the right boundary and those near the left boundary.
+Specifically, the right eigenmode in Fig.~\ref{fig_chiral_eigenmode}(c) is less localized than the left eigenmode in Fig.~\ref{fig_chiral_eigenmode}(d) because of the reflection at the right boundary.
+This phenomenon arises from the fact that the quantum channel under the OBC is defined by the time evolution under the same boundary condition so that the complete positivity and trace preservation are ensured (see also Sec.~\ref{sec_BBC}).

-We note that the localization of right and left eigenmodes $\hat{\rho}_n^L,\hat{\rho}_n^R$ at opposite edges implies that the overlap $\langle \hat{\rho}_n^L,\hat{\rho}_n^R\rangle$ decreases exponentially as a function of the system size.
-From the eigemode expansion \eqref{eq_mode_expansion}, this inditates that the expansion coeffecient $c_n$ becomes exponentially large, which significantly affects the relaxation dynamics of the system towards the steady state under repeated applications of a quantum channel \cite{Mori20,Haga21}.
-Specifically, if the non-Hermitian skin effect takes place, the relaxation time in the OBC generically diverges in the infinite-size limit.
+We note that the localization of left and right eigenmodes $\hat{\rho}_n^L,\hat{\rho}_n^R$ at opposite edges implies that the overlap $\langle \hat{\rho}_n^L,\hat{\rho}_n^R\rangle$ decreases exponentially as a function of the system size.
+From the eigenmode expansion \eqref{eq_mode_expansion}, this indicates that the expansion coefficient $c_n$ becomes exponentially large, which significantly affects the relaxation dynamics of the system towards the steady state under repeated applications of a quantum channel \cite{Mori20,Haga21}.
+Specifically, if the non-Hermitian skin effect takes place, the relaxation time under the OBC generically diverges in the infinite-size limit \cite{Haga21}.